-In this type of industry, which is car transport, there are two main types of companies, carriers, and brokers.
+In this type of industry, which is car transport, there are two main types of companies: carriers and brokers.
 Each of these companies has its own responsibilities and principles in doing car shipping.
+Do you want to know what a carrier is vs. what a broker is?
 Let’s explore both of them and learn about their unique features.

 Working with a Carrier